dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ## Serialization

+Serialization and deserialization are essential for smart contracts to efficiently handle data within the VM.
+Serialization converts data structures of a smart contract into a format that can be easily transmitted or stored, while deserialization converts this data back into a usable form.

+While various serialization and deserialization frameworks can be used, Dusk uses [rkyv](https://rkyv.org/) to handle data calls to smart contracts for performance reasons.

+### rkyv example

 **Rkyv** is a zero-copy deserialization framework that serializes data structures in-place.
-This means that once data is serialized, it can be deserialized without copying, which makes it very efficient.
+This means that once data is serialized, it can be deserialized without copying it, making it very efficient.

 For a type to be passable through the VM boundary automatically, developers need to implement the `rkyv traits`, for example by deriving them.

-### rkyv example

 As an example, here it can be seen how the traits for a `Note` have been derived: